SpeedyZ500/pytest-instructions/README.md

 ## 1 Creating and using a Virtual Environment

-**If you already have a virtual Environment set up with pytest you can skip to section 2**
+**If you already have a virtual Environment set up you can skip to section 2**

 ### 1.1 Setup
 To set up a virtual environment on PC use